ansh-d23/Well-Wise/README.md

 ## Future Plans
 - Develop a counselor-driven model for mental Health detection and prevention.
-- Improve the ML and OpenCV model for better accuracy in document type verification.
+- Improve the ML and OpenCV model for better accuracy in real-time analysis of users.
 - Enhance the user interface and integrate new technologies to improve the overall accuracy of the project.

 ## License